 The set configuration area is divided into two tabs: Properties and Assigned Skills.

 The Properties tab is divided into two sections: General and Visibility.
 Use the General tab to manage the set name and description.
-The Skill Assignment field is not editable and it is always set to Restricted Choice when a set of skills is manually created.
+The Skill Assignment field is not editable and it is always set to Skills Selection when a set of skills is manually created.

 The Aggregator Channel area displays the channel where the platform will constantly load the content needed to upskill your users.
 Move to the Visibility tab to set whether the skills set will be available to all users included in groups and branches, or only for the users of selected groups and/or branches.
 It is not possible to assign a set of skills to a single user.